HL7/fhir-shorthand/input/pagecontent/reference.md

 In contrast with other names in FSH (for profiles, extensions, etc.), aliases can begin with a dollar sign ($).

-If you choose a name beginning with a dollar sign, then additional error checks can be carried out.
-Specifically, if a rule involves a $name, it can only be an alias.
+If you choose an alias name beginning with a dollar sign, then additional error checks can be carried out.
+If a rule involves a name beginning with `$`, it can only be an alias.
 If there is no corresponding alias definition, an error can be signalled.

 Another best practice is to choose alias names written in all capitals.